aleaxit/gmpy/docs/mpfr.rst

 Multiple-precision Reals
 ========================

-gmpy2 replaces the *mpf* type from gmpy 1.x with a new *mpfr* type based on the MPFR library.
+The *mpfr* type is based on the MPFR library.
 The new *mpfr* type supports correct rounding, selectable rounding modes, and many trigonometric, exponential, and special functions.
 A *context manager* is used to control precision, rounding modes, and the behavior of exceptions.

 The default precision of an *mpfr* is 53 bits - the same precision as Python's *float* type.
 If the precision is changed, then ``mpfr(float('1.2'))`` differs